Dwarfer/TradeFromVehicle/README.md

 ## [TFV] TradeFromVehicle
 ### Version 2.0
+####
+> http://epochmod.com/forum/index.php?/topic/11931-release-tradefromvehicle-version-20-is-here/

+**Credits**:
-#### Based on Csus original ver 2 file.
+Based on Csus original trade from vehicle version 2.
 90% of the work is his so all credits to him please.
 I have just modded for Coins and ConfigTrader plus a little TAX :-),
-> http://epochmod.com/forum/index.php?/topic/11931-release-tradefromvehicle-version-20-is-here/

 **Requirements**: